 The Pacific Northwest is unlike any other place I have been before.
 I felt like I was looking through a camera filter with the contrast turned up.
 The Columbian Gorge was full of astounding features and sights.
 I have to go back.

 After lapping Rattlesnake, we proceeded down the river.
 The water was shallow and the rocks were abundant, but I used just my stompbox and did not have any issues.
-Brad paddled on the Hala Radito, which has 4 fixed fins and a stompbox.
+Brad paddled on the Hala Radito, which has a stompbox that helped him maneuver over this technical section.